Kalest3/MetronomerBot/README.md

 pip install -r requirements.txt
 ```

-You will now have the two packages you need to run the bot.
+You will now have the two packages needed for the bot to work.

 - Create a file with the name "config.json" and copy what have in "config_example.json" into it.
 - Inside config.json, in place of My_Username, put the username you want to run the bot.
 In My_Password, the password.
 And My_Avatar, the avatar in PS.
 Save the config.json.